kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### Will enabling / using this feature result in any new API calls?

 In alpha phase: no
-In post-alpha pahase:
+In post-alpha phase:
 For Pods requiring CCI Driver the admission, container add and container removal operations will be handled via api call to external CCI Driver.
 Remaining pods should be handled as before (post alpha phase).

 ###### Will enabling / using this feature result in introducing new API types?